 What is an Associate Degree in Nursing?

-Associate programs are a step between a high school diploma and bachelor's degree.
-An associate degree in nursing refers to a number of different two year degrees:
+An associate degree is the step between a high school diploma and bachelor's degree.
+There is a difference between ASN and ADN degrees; an associate degree in nursing may refer to several different two-year degrees:

 - Associate of Nursing (AN)